nestor-gm/ruql/README.md

 + Used the MathJax library to use LaTeX expressions - http://www.mathjax.org/.
 Use a slash for the braces if you use a single quote ('\\{\\}') or two slashes for double quotes ("\\\\{\\\\}").

+In the [examples' directory](http://github.com/jjlabrador/ruql/blob/develop/examples/example.rb) there's an example quiz that contains all the features of this renderer.

 Creating an AutoQCM quiz
 ------------------------